Currently I have two book projects on the go, although I’m concentrating my efforts on the first at the moment.

 Music and the Rise of Modern Japan

-Japan impressed the world by the speed with which it became a modern nation that could compete with the Western powers on their terms, and, after its defeat in 1945, with its rapid recovery and ‘economic miracle’.
+Japan impressed the world by the speed with which it became a modern nation that could compete with the Western powers on their terms.
 The country’s rise to a major player on the stage of Western classical music has been equally spectacular.
-Music and the Rise of Modern Japan, presents the story of Japan’s musical modernization and argues that far from being a side-show, it was part of the main action; an important vehicle for bringing the people of Japan into the modern world and onto the global stage.
+In Music and the Rise of Modern Japan, Margaret Mehl presents and discusses musical modernization in the context of globalization and nation-building and argues that far from being a side-show, music was part of the action on centre stage; an important vehicle for empowering the people of Japan to join in the shaping of the modern world.
+The book centres on the period from the 1870s to the early 1920s, by which time Western music was widely heard and played.
+Standards of performance of European art music had begun to reach that of some European countries.
+Meanwhile, the emerging genre of modern popular song (closely linked to the growth of the global record industry) successfully blended inspiration from the West with musical characteristics perceived as Japanese.
+As in other areas, the ambitions of the Meiji reformers had largely been fulfilled, and the foundations for Japan’s contributions to the global music scene were laid.

-Chapter 2: Musical Encounters and the Globalization of European Art Music
+Chapter 2: Musical Encounters and the Globalization of European Music

 Chapter 5: Changing Geopolitics, Changing Epistemes